kleber-maia/iobjects/README.md

 The Entity is, by far, the only "complex" design pattern.
 Considering the nature of information systems, where users spend 80% of the time inserting records, the Entity has to cover several different use cases.
 So, which are the Entity's responsibilities and characteristics?

 - Each database table must have its related Entity class.
 Why?
 Because...
-- Only that Entity and that Entity only is responsible for validating, inserting, deleting and finding records on its related database table.
+- Only that Entity and that Entity only is responsible for manipulating its related database table's records.
-- It contains field descriptors with each database table field's attributes, like: field name, type, size, caption, help description, format, mask and constraints.
+- It contains field descriptors representing each of the table field's attributes, like: field name, type, size, caption, help description, format, mask and constraints.
-- It may contains lookups to retrieve other Entity's field values by using foreign keys.
+- It may contains lookups to retrieve other table's field values by using foreign keys.
--
+- It has a delete method to...delete a record, of course.
+- It has a validate method to...validate a record before inserting or updating, of course.
+- It has an insert method to...insert a record, of course.
+- It has an update method to...update a record, of course.
+- It has a findByPrimaryKey method to...return a record by using its primary key.
+- It has a searchByFilter method to...return one or more records by using custom search criterias.
+- It counts with several reusable controls to make it easy to display and edit records.

 ## The story behind